DeborahK/Angular-NgRx-GettingStarted/APM-Demo5/README.md

-# APM-Demo 3
+# APM-Demo 5

-Demo of using effects for retrieving and displaying data.

-The goal of this demo is to introduce the parts of ngrx for a simple, easy to reason about, use case.
+Demo of feature module state composition.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.